linaGirl/request-rate-limiter/README.md

 ### constructor

-The constructor accepts 4 optional options, which can be used to configure the behaviour of the limiter:
+The constructor accepts 4 additional options, which can be used to configure the behaviour of the limiter:
 - backoffTime: how many seconds to back off when the remote end indicates to back off
 - requestRate: how many requests can be sent within the interval
-- interval: the interval within the all requests of the requestRate should be exeuted
+- interval: the interval within which all requests of the requestRate should be executed
 - timeout: no request will stay in the queue any longer than the timeout. if the queue is full, the requst will be rejected

 ```javascript